Building the Enterprise-C

 The following recommendations are based on usual tools and my average skills so I think anyone should be able to reproduce the result.
-You will need conventional polystyrene glue, some rubber bands and clothes pins, an assortment of files, fine emery paper, a sharp knife, light gray spray paint, some masking tape, some fine brushes and a number of enamel paints listed in the table at the bottom of this page.
+You will need conventional polystyrene glue, some rubber bands and clothes pins, an assortment of files, fine sandpaper, a sharp knife, light gray spray paint, some masking tape, some fine brushes and a number of enamel paints listed in the table near the bottom of this page.

 Despite being significantly shorter, the Ambassador-class Enterprise-C is more voluminous than the Sovereign-class Enterprise-E. Size comparison is easy, since the Enterprise-C kit is designed to match the 1/1400 scale of the Enterprise-D and Enterprise-E. The finished model is 375mm long, this corresponds to 525m (Star Trek Encyclopedia: 526m).
 The kit contains 26 parts required for completing the model itself, and 3 parts for the display stand.
 Most of them are molded in light gray.
 The deflector dish, Bussard collectors, plasma conduits and sensor dome are clear parts.